The Apennines are the longest mountain chain in Italy. They are divided in three main parts: Northern, Central and Southern Apennines.

 - From Lagoni to Buca della Neve (Snow Hole)

 - From Valditacca to Laghi Sillara and Monte Sillara

 - From Pratospilla to Lago Ballano and Lago Verde

 - From Pratospilla to Lago Palo

-With a few exceptions, the peaks are mainly lined on the boundary crest - called "crinale" by the local mountaineers - between Emilia-Romagna and Tuscany and run along the North West - South East direction from Passo del Cirone m.
+With a few exceptions, the peaks are mainly lined on the main boundary ridge - called "crinale" by the local mountaineers - between Emilia-Romagna and Tuscany and run along the North West - South East direction from Passo del Cirone m.
 1255 to Passo del Lagastrello m.
 1153.

 The area is best known as “100 Lakes Park”, because of the presence in the whole territory of several attractive very small and bigger lakes, having an ancient glacial origin, giving to the landscape a charming look.

 During the Wurmian period the whole area was interested by a great glaciation.
-The landscape was sculpted by glaciers and today shows to the visitor’s eyes an undoubted evidence of the biggest glacier ever established in Apennines (very likely it was longer than 8 Kms, larger than 2,5 and higher than 200 mts).
-Rocks’ particular features and circular holes in the sandstone, rocky steps in the valleys and lateral moraines are a visible evidence of.
+The landscape was sculpted by glaciers and today shows to the visitor’s eyes an undoubted evidence of the biggest glacier ever established in the Apennines (very likely it was longer than 8 Kms, larger than 2,5 and higher than 200 mts).
+The particular features of the rocks, the circular holes in the sandstone, the rocky steps in the valleys and the lateral moraines are a visible evidence of.